 Our Consumer Directed Personal Assistance Program (CDPAP) enables the chronically ill and/or physically disabled individuals manage their personal care services in the comfort of their home.
-Our agency serves as a liaison for the Consumer by managing the payroll and fringe benefits available to the Personal Assistant.
-We do not, however, provide our certified home care workers to the Consumer, who is solely responsible for recruiting and/or hiring a Personal Assistant.
+A service recipient is referred to as a Consumer.
+The aides employed under this program are called Personal Assistants and are paid well and enjoy excellent fringe benefits (more on this below).
+Our agency serves as a liaison for the Consumer by managing the payroll and fringe benefits available to a Personal Assistant.
+We do not, however, provide our certified home care workers to a Consumer, who is solely responsible for recruiting and/or hiring a Personal Assistant.

 The use of manual timesheet is a last resort: For those Consumers with absolutely no means of obtaining access to a telephone.
 A Consumer or his/her Designated Representative is in charge of verifying the manual timesheet to ensure accuracy in coverage and work hours.
 A Consumer or Designated Representative's signature & date are required on the timesheet in addition to the Personal Assistant's signature & date.
 A blank timesheet can be downloaded at our Download Center.
 (Our agency verifies all timesheets submitted.)

 A Personal Assistant’s Role: